 “They’ve learned new knowledge and skills, but there is also a degree of personal development which comes from taking part in this Summer School.
 Our goal at RGU is to create graduates who are ready to enter a workplace which is changing at an ever greater pace.
 We hope that by joining us here in Aberdeen for the last few weeks, we have helped the students develop the skillsets needed to thrive in their future careers.”

 The Nippon Foundation, a social innovation grant organisation, is leading the effort to enhance capacity building in offshore engineering in Japan and both the students and RGU faced a competitive selection to be involved in the initiative when the scheme began in 2016.

 The subsea industry in Japan is rapidly developing and the country is increasingly looking to Aberdeen as a centre for subsea excellence.

-Head of the Office of Offshore Development at the Nippon Foundation, Nagayuki Suzuki, said: “I hope that the Nippon Foundation Summer School students consider how they might best support the future development of the Japanese offshore industry and that Japan and Scotland can further collaborate on ocean development."
+Nagayuki Suzuki added: “I hope that the Nippon Foundation Summer School students consider how they might best support the future development of the Japanese offshore industry and that Japan and Scotland can further collaborate on ocean development."